HDTran/huys-fighting-game-notes/content/Street Fighter 6/General Training Drills/Introduction, Philosophy, and Methodology.md

 This keeps the defensive drill entertaining and doubles you up on training different skills.
 ## How to Effectively Record SF6 Actions
-On the recording tab, enable "On First Input" and set the "Countdown" to 5 so that you can tighten up recordings and do them more easily!
+On the Recording Settings tab, enable Recording Trigger to be "On Input" and set the Countdown to 5 seconds so that you can tighten up recordings and do them more easily!

 Determine whether you need to recording the dummy approaching.
 If so, reset the positioning to mid-screen before you record it.
 If not, reset the positioning to corner/cornered before you record it.
 Remember that the reset controls for positioning are as follows:
 - Touchpad = mid-screen